Minnesota Wildflowers

 Notes:

 Minnesota is on the northwest edge of this species' range.
 Rare scattered populations are on the Anoka Sandplain with a few central and southeast Minnesota populations.
 According to the DNR, much of its habitat is being destroyed by development, mostly around the Metro area.
 The remaining populations are also threatened by invasive species, woody plants like buckthorn in particular, which kill off the plants by providing too much shade.
-Tubercled Rein Orchid was added to the Minnesota State Endangered Species list in 1984.
+Tubercled Rein Orchid was added to the Minnesota State Endangered Species list in 1984 but downgraded to Threatened in 2013 after a number of new populations were discovered.
 This species sometimes goes by Habenaria flava (as in Newcomb's and Peterson's field guides), but genus Habenaria is now widely considered restricted to the tropical species and Platanthera the temperate zone species.
 Another variety P. flava var. flava, is mostly limited to the southeast U.S. and does not grow in Minnesota.

 • Shop for native seeds and plants at PrairieMoon.com!